Codeinwp/themeisle-companion/readme.md

 5. Social Sharing Module

 ## Changelog ##
+### 2.6.2 - 2018-10-29  ###

+* Adds Image Optimization and CDN module available for everyone.
+* Small improvements to the Gutenberg module.

 ### 2.6.1 - 2018-10-10  ###

 * Added backward compatibility for Font Awesome 4